microsoft/azure-devops-auth-samples/AdalJsSample/README.md

 ## Sample Application

-This buildable sample will walk you through the steps to create single page javascript application which uses ADAL to authenticate a user via an interactive prompt and all VSTS known information associated with the signed in identity.
+This buildable sample will walk you through the steps to create single page javascript application which uses ADAL to authenticate a user via an interactive prompt and display all project contained in a VSTS account/TFS collection.

 To run this sample you will need:
 * Http-server.
 You can download [NPM http server](https://www.npmjs.com/package/http-server) if you need one.